eworm-de/routeros-scripts/README.md

 ### Software (RouterOS)

 Latest version of the scripts require recent RouterOS to function properly.
 Make sure to install latest updates before you begin.
+This is supposed to work flawlessly with these channels:

+* `stable` - the latest version considered stable for daily use, including new features
+* `long-term` - a version considered rock-solid, usually one minor version behind `stable` (`7.(n-1)`)

+New functionality or breaking changes in RouterOS are adopted fairly quick.
+These changes are pushed for general availability once a version of RouterOS supporting this had been released to the `long-term` channel a reasonable time ago.

-If new functionality or a breaking change in RouterOS `7.n` is used in my scripts I push my change some time after `7.(n+1)` was released.
-At any time you should have at least two minor and their bugfix releases to choose from.
+At any time you should have at least two minor versions and their bugfix releases to choose from.
+Often way older versions of RouterOS work just fine.

-Specific scripts may require even newer RouterOS version.
+On the other hand in seldom cases and for good reasons *specific* scripts may require an even newer RouterOS version, so only `stable` is supported temporarily.

 > ℹ️ **Info**: The `main` branch is now RouterOS v7 only.
 If you are still
 > running RouterOS v6 switch to `routeros-v6` branch!